CalculationTime

 Average Calculator

-Calculate the arithmetic mean of up to five values, with the formula, total and count shown clearly for checking.
+Calculate the arithmetic mean of up to five values, with the formula, total, count, outlier check and a printable classroom or report worksheet.

 Calculator